acs2405/LSysGen/README.md

 set rotation = 30           # (optional, defaults 30) This property sets the angle rotation in degrees that is used in rotations (- and + chars)
 ```

-This was the last line to be read.
-The file may contain more text after this last line but it will be ignored.
-That's why the example file has so many lines: it has the description of some examples, separated by blank lines, but only the first one will be read.

-There are example files called `*.lsd` you just have to execute the program with the name of the file as its parameter.
+Example `*.lsd` files are provided in `examples/`.
+You just have to execute the program with the name of the file as its parameter.

 ## 2D Display interpretation